-After feeling blessed and inspired by the generosity of the dressage community for my opportunity to compete at Festival aboard the most giving schoolmaster, Beerend W., coached by the most knowledgeable Linda Strine, supported by the most encouraging owners Paul and Vickie Short, funded by the most innovating Kentucky Dressage Association, I felt like it was my turn to make a difference.
+After feeling blessed and inspired by the generosity of the dressage community for my opportunity to compete at Festival of Champions aboard the most giving schoolmaster, Beerend W., coached by the most knowledgeable Linda Strine, supported by the most encouraging owners Paul and Vickie Short, funded by the most innovating Kentucky Dressage Association, I felt like it was my turn to make a difference.

 It was time for me to take on a challenge that wasn’t tangible.
 It wasn’t about earning a medal or winning a ribbon— and that made me excited and a little uncomfortable, because most of my goals before had looked like that— but I was determined.
-There’s a sign outside of my old elementary school that reads: “if you can’t do great things, do small things great.”
+There’s a sign outside of my old elementary school that reads: “If you can’t do great things, do small things great.”
 It became my mantra.

 In August 2020, five days before my departure to the Festival of Champions, I was scrolling through Facebook when I saw him.
-I saw Wine-N-Dine, a 5-year-old American Saddlebred free jumping over a barrel.
+I saw Wine-N-Dine, a 5-year-old American Saddlebred, free jumping over a barrel.
 I sauntered to my back porch with a smirk on my face, anxiously waiting to show him to my mom.
 I’d played this begging game before, but every time I was met with a “no way!”
 This time, though, she took the words right out of my mouth.
 She’d seen his ad too.
 “Let’s go try him— like, right now!” she said.

 Fast forward three hours, and I was standing in the round pen at the American Saddlebred Legacy Foundation (ASLF), a place I’d been before to tour, but never with the intent to adopt one of my own.
 I swung a leg over Wine-N-Dine, known as Carl, and was immediately met with the familiar sight of a Saddlebred neck.
 Long, a little gangly, but it immediately felt like home.

 Carl passed every test.
-He was already yielding from my leg by the end of our short ride, he popped a clean flying change running at liberty, and when the neighbors started firing gunshots, he looked to humans for guidance: “It’s OK, Carl!” and he returned to grazing.
+He was already yielding from my leg by the end of our short ride, he popped a clean flying change running at liberty, and when the neighbors started firing gunshots, he looked to humans for guidance: “It’s okay, Carl!” and he returned to grazing.

 Two weeks later, after the thrill of Festival and a clean pre-purchase exam, Carl arrived home.
 Home, with me, forever.